 Next, Plaintiff alleged the proxy did not provide an explanation to stockholders regarding Saba's failure to complete a Restatement by the SEC deadline.
 The failure to provide the Restatement led to the deregulation of Saba stock.
 The Court rejected Plaintiff's claim, noting that "asking 'why' does not state a meritorious claim."
-101
+105

 Finally, Plaintiff alleged the proxy omitted information surrounding Saba's sales process.
 Specifically, Plaintiff pointed to the omission of possible alternatives to the Vector sale.
 The Court held that failure to disclose sales process information undermined the cleansing effect under Corwin.
-The Court opined that, "[i]n considering whether or not Saba was viable as a going-concern without the Merger, a reasonable stockholder would have needed to understand what alternatives to the Merger existed" 102
+The Court opined that, "[i]n considering whether or not Saba was viable as a going-concern without the Merger, a reasonable stockholder would have needed to understand what alternatives to the Merger existed" 106 that Saba stock was deregistered.
+Further, the Court noted that "the Board forced stockholders to choose between a no-premium sale or holding potentially worthless stock."
+107